CDD Contact Info

 Montana Creek Road floods August 20, 2011

-Read about new Mendenhall River Flood Reports:
+Read Mendenhall River Flood Reports:

 In 2015, the US Army Corps of Engineers (COE) partnered with the City and Borough of Juneau to study and map theoretical high water flooding along the Mendenhall River to better understand areas affected by Jokulhlaup flooding events.
 This flood study helps model where Jokulhlaup flooding might flow.
 With the recorded river gages and pictures during the 2014 Jokulhlaup, the COE was able to create new riverbank analysis to determine areas affected by future flooding events.
 Therefore, a Mendenhall River homeowner could determine which areas along the river could be flooded if river levels were to rise.